FortinetCloudCSE/fortiweb-security-foundations-201/content/03chapter/03Task3.md

 https://docs.fortinet.com/document/fortiweb-cloud/23.3.0/user-guide/898181/vulnerability-scan
 {{% /notice %}}

 4. Next Click on **+ Add Modules**.
-This is where we can activate additional security featuresfeatures.
+This is where we can activate additional security features.
 These features are all covered under the FortiWeb Cloud WAF-as-a-Service License, which is billed based on the number of websites protected and the average Mbps throughput in aggregate for all protected sites.

 {{% notice info %}}
 FortiWeb Cloud Datasheet: